-- All requirements must be completed prior to graduation. - □ Incomplete courses are not considered completed.
+- ☐ All requirements must be completed prior to graduation. - ☐ The student must pass the Comprehensive Exams. - ☐ Incomplete courses are not considered completed.
 Candidates who receive an incomplete grade in a course required for graduation will have their application reclassified to the next term.

-The catalog requirements in effect during the term in which the student first enrolled are applicable provided graduation is within four years from the end of that term.
+The catalog requirements in effect during the term in which the student first enrolled are applicable, provided graduation is within four years from the end of that term.